KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 14g.
 Manage Cached Data

-Items 14, 14a-14g are covered in detail by `Timeline preview rendering <https://kdenlive.org/project/timeline-preview-rendering/>`_ article on the Kdenlive Home Page
+Items 14, 14a-14g are covered in detail by :ref:`timeline-preview-rendering` article.

-15. Show/Hide the :ref:`audio_mixer` tool.
+1. Show/Hide the :ref:`audio_mixer` tool.
 The audio mixer tool allows audio to be managed in the project.

-16. Show/Hide the :ref:`subtitle` Tool.
+2. Show/Hide the :ref:`subtitle` Tool.
 This will show or hide the subtitle track where subtitles can be created or edited in the project.

 Track Compositing